MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

 ### Linux

-On Linux, we are using the open-source [telegraf](https://github.com/influxdata/telegraf) agent for collecting and processing metrics.
+On Linux, we're using the open-source [telegraf](https://github.com/influxdata/telegraf) agent for collecting and processing metrics.
 Telegraf collects metrics every 10 seconds and emits them to our internal collector agent every 60 seconds.
-For reference, below you can see the contents of the [telegraf.conf](https://docs.influxdata.com/telegraf/v1.15/administration/configuration/#agent-configuration) configuration file we are using, feel free to consult the [official telegraf docs](https://docs.influxdata.com/telegraf/v1.15) for further details.
+For reference, below you can see the contents of the [telegraf.conf](https://docs.influxdata.com/telegraf/v1.15/administration/configuration/#agent-configuration) configuration file we're using, feel free to consult the [official telegraf docs](https://docs.influxdata.com/telegraf/v1.15) for further details.

-We are also using an internal utility called `telegraf-geneva-processor` that emits the diff value for counter level metrics (like [net_bytes_recv](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/net/NET_README.md#measurements--fields)) metric.
+We're also using an internal utility called `telegraf-geneva-processor` that emits the diff value for counter level metrics (like [net_bytes_recv](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/net/NET_README.md#measurements--fields)) metric.
 Emitting the diff value instead of the actual counter value results in better visualization in the provided Game Manager graphs.

 ```
 [agent]